-SA objectives Short Med Long term Description Prob Dir/Ind Rev? term term term should be avoided.
+SA objectives Short term Med term Long term Description Prob Dir/Ind Rev? should be avoided.
 Population (learning and skills) 15.
 Raise the skills level and qualifications of the workforce. Ø Ø Ø Not relevant Cultural heritage, built design and archaeology 16.
 Conserve and enhance the historic and built environment and seek well-designed, resource efficient, high quality built environment in new development proposals which respects local character and distinctiveness. Ø Ø Ø Dependent on specific locations and their heritage value rather than type of land use.
 Population (antisocial behaviour, crime, litter and graffiti) 17.
 Reduce crime, fear of crime and antisocial behaviour. Ø Ø Ø Not relevant Material assets 18.
 Ensure efficient use of land through safeguarding of mineral reserves, the best and most versatile agricultural lands, land of green belt value, maximising use of previously developed land and reuse of vacant buildings, where this is not detrimental to open space and biodiversity interest. +/- +/- ?
 The policy discourages greenfield development unless strongly justified, therefore it is likely to help maximise use of previously developed land and buildings and protect open space.
 However, it is possible that greenfield sites may also be appropriate (eg land with use rights for waste management purposes, land adjoining a sewage treatment works, curtilage of agricultural/forestry buildings), therefore adverse effects on open land and/or agricultural land are possible or in some cases likely.
-However, the effect on such land for the county as a whole is unlikely to be significant. Н D × Summary develop some ca The pol also sup oment to a uses likely icy prom oports co- appropriat , this is ur otes co-loc location w protect soil quality and to maximise the use of p te types of land use.
-Although adverse effects or hlikely to be significant for the county as a whole cation with other waste uses and therefore may h with users of heat and energy, and therefore will be renewable. n some types of help to reduce th open land are po ssible or in ort waste.
-It Mitigation None. ,
+However, the effect on such land for the county as a whole is unlikely to be significant. Н D × Summary develop some ca The pol also sup oment to a ses likely icy promo oports co- appropriate, this is unotes co-local protect soil quality and to maximise the use of particle types of land use.
+Although adverse effects of allikely to be significant for the county as a whole cation with other waste uses and therefore may be with users of heat and energy, and therefore will be renewable. n some types of e. help to reduce th open land are po ssible or in ort waste.
+It Mitigation None. ·

-Table C.6Policy WCS5: Development Associated with Existing Temporary Facilities
+Table C.6 Policy WCS5: Development Associated with Existing Temporary Facilities